Which new technologies does societal progress need?

 The starting point of the conversation and deliberation process was the fundamental question of how new technologies can work best for societal progress by taking into account the perspectives of the society, the economy, and the individual.

-Economy How can new technologies contribute to a social and ecological responsible economic model?
+Economy: How can new technologies contribute to a socially and ecologically responsible economic model?

-#Tech4Society dove deep into each dimension during a series of workshops in summer/autumn of 2020 and will take a broader approach to the topic looking into today’s value creation and the policy lessons in our launch and closing event.
+During a series of workshops in the course of 2020, #Tech4Society dove deep into each of these dimensions.
+In the launch and closing event, we took a broader approach to the topic, looking into today’s value creation and the policy lessons.

 The #Tech4Society series was launched in November 2019 with a kick-off conference that shed new light on value creation and technological change in modern economies.
 Geoff Mulgan, Patrizia Nanz, Julia Kloiber, Stefan Profit, and Juha Leppänen discussed necessary changes in modern economies and value-creation due to innovations and their connected economic, ecological, and social costs and opportunities.

 As part of the kick-off event, the working paper “Which Tech does Society need?” was being presented.
 It serves as the basis for the #Tech4Society innovation series.
 Daniela Blaschke and Florian Ranft have chosen a three-dimensional approach, which comprises society as a whole, the economic system as well as the individual.

 T für Transformation: Wie wir gut aus der Krise kommen

 Robert D. Atkinson is convinced that economic stimulus packages for the time after the corona crisis must be transformative.
 The founder and president of the US think tank ITIF outlines how governments can use the current occasion to shape resilient, inclusive, and sustainable economies and societies.